The 6 Things in a House Payment (and how to save money)

 I finally learned how to make sense of them.

-And how to save more money.
+And the different ways to save money.

-The House Payment
+House Payment 101

 Hope it's useful.